-Among the artefacts that have been achieved within this action, is an overview of reusable solutions from EU countries in order to facilitate the interconnection and access to base registries.
+- An overview of reusable solutions from EU countries in order to facilitate the interconnection and access to base registries.
 Reusing solutions could make the development of base registries and interconnecting infrastructures faster and more cost-efficient.

-Another achievement is the exchange and promotion of best practices among EU countries that aim at speeding up the development and overcoming problems that are being faced by developers.
+- The exchange and promotion of best practices among EU countries that aim at speeding up the development and overcoming problems that are being faced by developers.

-Lastly, guidelines have been developed with the aim to inspire public administrations to make their authentic sources of data more accessible and efficiently connected.
+- Guidelines have been developed with the aim to inspire public administrations to make their authentic sources of data more accessible and efficiently connected.
 The guidelines include recommendations and how-to on all interoperability aspects concerning base registries.

 What are the next steps?

-Create a base registry framework that 'describes the agreements and infrastructure for operating base registries and the relationships with other entities', as specified in the new version of the EIF.
+The action will also create a base registry framework that 'describes the agreements and infrastructure for operating base registries and the relationships with other entities', as specified in the new version of the EIF.
 The framework will provide elements for public administrations to compare their state-of-affairs and maturity with a European model.